 We also recommend that you identify any redundant job roles during the third quarter of the One Year Exit Plan.
 Ideally, you want to sell a lean business, so cutting any unnecessary job roles is fundamental to your exit plan.

 Contact your vendors, too, and ask them if they’ll be making any big changes over the next few months.
 This could include new product lines, a policy amendment or even price changes.
 You’ll need to know exactly what these are a few months before you put your business up for sale because they could easily make or break any deal you put in place with a prospective buyer.

 It’s during the third quarter that you could also collect all statements from vendors and merchandisers, as well as bank statements and invoices.
-These all need to be organised so that you can properly carry out due diligence.
+Organise them then you can do your due diligence in the right way.
 Indeed, any potential buyer will expect to see records that date back to the last three years.
 It’s a smart idea to invest in bookkeeping software, too, such as QuickBooks to align your books and get them ready for your sale.

 Okay, great!
 You’ve made it to the fourth and final quarter of the One Year Exit Plan.
 You’ve almost prepared your business for sale and can soon take it to market.

 Before you take it to market, get one last valuation of your business.
 This will help you decide whether or not now really is the best time to sell it, or whether you should keep making improvements with a view to selling it a little bit further down the line.

 It’s now time to finalise your operations.
 This means finalising a time to sell, finalising your digital marketing campaigns, and making any last changes to your website/online store.
 Your marketing campaigns must be ready now, and it’s important that you don’t make any significant changes at this point.
 Why?
 Because you simply won’t know what kind of impact they will have on your business or the sale of your business.